Mentor Immersion Experiences

 Note: Multiple perspectives (both popular and unpopular) will be examined and discussed for the purpose of building critical thinking skills and understanding or critiquing multiple viewpoints and data as well as incorporating and responding to classmates’ views and ideas.
 The ideas, readings and discussions are not necessarily the expressed views of the instructor, PTY, or VU.
 While we encourage students to engage in the orderly and civil exchange of diverse ideas and opinions, we expect that they will do so in a respectful way so that all participants feel welcome and safe.

-Positive Psychology: The Science of Happiness (May 13, 2024 – August 12, 2024) – [status: available]
+Positive Psychology: The Science of Happiness (May 13, 2024 – August 12, 2024) – [status: no longer accepting applications]

 Meeting Time: Wednesdays and Thursdays, 5:00PM to 7:00PM CST